 12. Teen Titans (IMDb score: 7.9)

-Teen Titans is an animated series that aired in 2003, and it follows a group of teenage superheroes.
-Even though their mission is to help save the world from danger, they are still teenagers with ordinary everyday struggles.
+Teen Titans follows a group of teenage superheroes, the aforementioned Teen Titans, who are the subject of the live-action series as well.
+Even though their mission is to help save the world from danger, they are still teenagers with everyday struggles.

-The team members are Robin, the group’s leader; Starfire, the alien princess from the planet Tamaran; then we have half-human Cyborg, and half-robot.
+Robin is the group’s leader; Starfire is an alien princess from the planet Tamaran; then we have half-human Cyborg and half-robot.
 After that, we have Raven, a mysterious girl from a parallel world, and Beast Boy, who can transform into any kind of animal.
 In the first season, they are attacked by a supervillain who wants Robin to join him in his endeavors.

 11. Preacher (IMDb score: 7.9)